djalbat/the-occam-user-manual/content/writing-with-highmark.md

 }
 ```

-In fact this latter approach, namely using the `aural` medai type, was never widely adopted, but nonetheless the point about separation of style and content holds.
+In fact the latter approach of using the `aural` medai type has never widely adopted, but nonetheless the point about separation of style and content holds.

 Markdown does not have an attendant style language in the way HTML has CSS, and therefore Highmark includes a new language imaginatively called Markdown Style.
 This is very much like CSS and indeed compiles down to CSS just as Markdown compiles down to HTML.

 @include content/writing-with-highmark/installation-and-publishing.md
-@include content/writing-with-highmark/project-and-published-structure.md
+@include content/writing-with-highmark/project-versus-published-structure.md
 @include content/writing-with-highmark/markdown-elements.md
 @include content/writing-with-highmark/markdown-style.md